-Verve CIC, work together with Not-for-Profit organisations and charities in our communities that make a difference when we need it most.
+Verve CIC works with Not-for-Profit charities in our communities that make a difference when we need it most.
 We understand that life is hard for most of us, and we respect your kindness and are truly grateful for your continuing support.

 If it makes life easier for you, you can send your knitted keepsakes direct to the Swan Team, Pam Woods Suite, Salford Royal NHS Trust, Stott Lane, Salford.
 M6 8HD or contact me.
-Your kindness means the world to families, like me, who needed a little bit of love from a knitted keepsake.
+Your kindness means the world to families like mine, who needed a little bit of love from a knitted keepsake.
 Thank you, and please, continue to stay safe.